Rehan-MALAK/Lenovo_Thinkpad_X201/README.md

 3. Update model number

-didn't and I don't care)
+didn't and we don't care !